 10.3.
-Partner agreement
+Partners' agreement

-If you are successful, the partners in the CRC are required to enter into a partners' agreement and have certain obligations.
+If you are successful, your project partners are required to enter into a partners' agreement with certain obligations.
 The partners' agreement must cover all matters as required by the grant agreement.
-A template partner agreement is available at business.gov.au, which you may customise for your CRC requirements.
+A template partners' agreement is available at business.gov.au, which you may customise for your CRC requirements.
 Use of this template is not mandatory.
+However, in the event of any inconsistency between the partners' agreement and the grant agreement, the grant agreement takes precedence.

-The partners in a CRC must negotiate arrangements and procedures for handling all IP created through the CRC, in a manner which maximises the benefits to Australia and the partners.
+Your project partners must negotiate arrangements and procedures for handling all IP created through the CRC, in a manner which maximises the benefits to Australia and the partners.
 These arrangements may include the allocation of IP rights, or of the income from IP, between the CRC and its partners, including the allocations upon future wind-up of the CRC.
 Partners may wish to consult the IP Toolkit for Collaboration, which is available at business.gov.au.